-When Ben and I first signed up to TrustedHousesitters.com a little over 3 years ago, the percentage of sitters to assignments was on a much more even keel.
-Competition was not as fierce as it is today and there wasn’t as much need to stand out from the crowd when applying for assignments.
+When I first signed up to TrustedHousesitters.com a little over 7 years ago, the percentage of sitters to opportunities was on a much more even keel.
+Competition was not as fierce as it is today and there wasn’t as much need to stand out from the crowd when applying for a house sit.

-With 20 assignments on our house sitting CV we’ve developed a portfolio of properties across the globe and received positive references from each home owner whose property we’ve cared for.
-Yet despite our vast experience in the field, we are still faced with the challenge of standing out against the competition as ‘the perfect sitters’ each time we send off an application.
+With 20 sits on my house sitting CV I’ve developed a portfolio of properties across the globe and received positive references from each home owner whose property I’ve cared for.
+Yet despite my vast experience in the field, I am still faced with the challenge of standing out against the competition as ‘the perfect sitter’ each time I send off an application.

 Sadly there’s no proven formula for success.

-Each assignment is unique and each home owner is looking for a different set of qualities in a house sitter.
-And while there are a number of things you can do to improve your chance of securing the assignments you apply for, the reality is that the fate of your application sits in the hands of the home owner.
+Each house sit is unique and each home owner is looking for a different set of qualities in a house sitter.
+And while there are a number of things you can do to improve your chance of securing the the sits you apply for, the reality is that the fate of your application sits in the hands of the home owner.

 So what can you do to give yourself the best chance of putting together a successful house sitting application?

 Many first time sitters are unaware of just how important your profile is.
-A window into your suitability for the assignments you apply for, your profile can make or break your application.
+A window into your suitability for the oportunities you apply for, your profile can make or break your application.

 // Grab the home owner’s attention with a catchy profile heading.
 Ideally it should inspire the reader to look at your profile while offering insight as to why you are a grade A sitter.